marius-test/cosmic_polygons/README.md

 Retro laser sound and retro explosion sound provided for free by *MATRIXXX_* at [Freesound](https://freesound.org/people/MATRIXXX_/).

 Music purchased by me at [Ovani Sound](https://ovanisound.com/).

-Logo created by me on a free website.

-The rest of the assests (background image, player/enemy models) provided/created by *Master Albert* in his **excellent** tutorial.